vibraphone/cjson-bson/ReadMe.rst

     int toplevel_node_type = cJSON_NULL; // or cJSON_Object or cJSON_Array to force type.
     cJSON* node = cJSON_ParseBSON(bson, bson_size, toplevel_node_type);
     free(bson);

-    // Now you can traverse node or print, like so: char* json = cJSON_Print(node);
+    // Now you can traverse the node or print it, like so: char* json = cJSON_Print(node);
+    // Free the top-level node when you're done: cJSON_Delete(node);

 -----------------
 Optional features